max3925vats/cramerlab/README.md

 # The Cramer Lab @ RPI
-The website for the Cramer Lab at Rensselaer Polytechnic Institute, Troy, NY -12180.
+The website for the Cramer Lab at Rensselaer Polytechnic Institute.
 We do Molecular Bioprocessing Research.

 This website was made using [Jekyll](https://jekyllrb.com/), and the theme/template is heavily adapted from the [RPI Website](http://rpi.edu/).